Ood: Development

-The Ood first appear in the 2006 two-part story "The Impossible Planet" and "The Satan Pit", co-written by writers Matt Jones and Russell T. Davies.
+The Ood first appear in the 2006 two-part story "The Impossible Planet" and "The Satan Pit", co-written by writers Matt Jones and Russell T Davies.
 Davies created the Ood and owns their copyright, and he is credited for further re-appearances of the creatures in the series.
-Originally, the Ood's role as servants was planned to be taken on by the Slitheen—a crime family attempting to redeem themselves for past offenses—but this was scrapped, with Davies instead choosing to create a new alien species, in part due to the costume cost being the same as refurbishing the existing Sitheen costumes.
+Originally, the Ood's role as servants was planned to be taken on by the Slitheen—a crime family attempting to redeem themselves for past offenses—but this was scrapped due to a fear they were "dominating" the story, with Davies instead choosing to create a new alien species, in part due to the costume cost being the same as refurbishing the existing Sitheen costumes.
 Davies chose a simplistic name—"Ood"—for the new species; they were also given a tentacle-covered face to eliminate the need to design mouths for the costumes.
 The appearance of the Ood was designed by Neil Gorton of the company Millennium FX.
 Performers for the Ood were briefed that the Ood should originally appear sympathetic and later be made scary; actors were unable to see inside of the masks used for the Ood costumes, which had lights inside to allow their eyes to glow red when possessed by the Beast.
 Actor Paul Kasey's Ood mask had the ability to blink and have its forehead wrinkle via radio control.

 The Ood proved to be popular both with the public and the production team.
 Davies, in particular, felt that the Ood were ripe for further exploration, wanting to also bring back a monster that had first been made for the show's revival.
 Despite some plans to bring the Ood back for the 2007 episode "42", which would have seen a group of Ood stored away in a ship's cargo hold for black market sale, the Ood did not re-appear until the 2008 episode "Planet of the Ood".
 The Ood would be a much larger focus in this story than they had been in their prior appearance, with Davies seeking to make the audience sympathise with the Ood.
 To do this, he gave them external brains that were lobotomized by the company Ood Operations.
 The episode was based heavily around the Doctor and his companion Donna's, responses to the Ood—in particular via the Doctor recognising truths about the Ood's way of life he had not previously considered.
 The character of Ood Sigma was also introduced, distinct from the rest of his species with a differently colored suit with a sigma symbol on it.
 Davies wanted an episode with an "ice planet", resulting in the Ood-Sphere being made a cold climate.
 Initially planned as a two-part episode, Davies felt the story would be stronger if it was simpler, and elected to keep the Ood's re-appearance down to one episode.